dineshkumar1495/Blog-Site/README.md

 **app.py:**

-1. Import necessary modules: The code starts by importing required modules from Flask, SQLAlchemy, Flask-Login, etc.

-2. Configuration and Setup:
+1. Configuration and Setup:
    - Configuring the app with a secret key, SQLAlchemy database URI, and disabling track modifications.
    - Initializing the CKEditor and Bootstrap extensions for the app.
    - Creating the Flask app instance, SQLAlchemy database instance, and Migrate object for database migrations.
    - Setting up the LoginManager for user authentication.

-3. Database Models:
+2. Database Models:
    - Defining the `BlogPost` model with columns for blog post details and an `author_id` column as a foreign key to the `Users` table.
    - Defining the `Users` model with columns for user details and a relationship with `BlogPost` using `db.relationship`.

-4. User Loader Function:
+3. User Loader Function:
    - The `login_manager.user_loader` function is defined to load a user by its `id`.

-5. Routes and Views:
+4. Routes and Views:
    - `/`: The home route, retrieves all blog posts and renders the `index.html` template.
    - `/register`: Renders the registration form and handles user registration logic.
    - `/login`: Renders the login form and handles user login logic.